execas/execas.github.io/_posts/2019-04-21-the-elf-file-format-5.md

 ### readelf

-We have already covered `readelf -S` and `readelf -l`, which diplay information about the section headers and program /segment headers, respectively.
-These are often used with the `-W` option which gives more readable output on modern terminals.
+We have already covered `readelf -S` and `readelf -l`, which diplay information about the section headers and program/segment headers, respectively.
+These are often used with the `-W` option to produce more readable output on modern terminals.
 We also saw how `readelf -h` could be used to display the information in the ELF header.

 ### objdump

-If you can't or don't want to use `readelf`, the `objdump` tool can display the same information:
+The `objdump` tool can display a lot of the same information as `readelf`:

 Sections: